Destiny 2 post-release content: Curse of Osiris

 Destiny 2s first DLC pack, Curse of Osiris, was released on December 5, 2017.
-The expansion added new content and focused on the character Osiris from the lore of the original Destiny and for whom the Trials of Osiris PvP mode in the original was named.
+The expansion added new content and focused on the character Osiris from the lore of the original Destiny and for whom the Trials of Osiris PvP mode in the original was named (and later added to Destiny 2 in 2020).
 The expansion took players to the planet Mercury with its own patrol mode.
 Certain missions and strikes required players to progress through the Infinite Forest, an area that featured procedurally generated terrain and enemies, and which had been reused for the Halloween-themed event Festival of the Lost, rebranded as the Haunted Forest.
 Additionally, the EXP-level cap was raised to 25 and the Power level cap was raised to 330.
-In addition to the character Osiris, his Ghost named Sagira was added with a female voice, as well as the character Brother Vance from the original game, who was the Non-player character (NPC) of Mercury in The Lighthouse (formerly an exclusive social space in Destiny for those who went flawless in Trials of Osiris).
+In addition to the character Osiris, his Ghost named Sagira was added with a female voice, as well as the character Brother Vance from the original game, who was the non-player character (NPC) of Mercury in The Lighthouse (formerly an exclusive social space in Destiny for those who went flawless in Trials of Osiris).
 There was also a timed-exclusive Crucible map for PS4 players called Wormhaven.
 Instead of an entirely new raid, a new feature called raid lair was added, featuring new areas to the existing Leviathan raid and a different final boss.